-Ms. Starnes received her undergraduate degree from Kansas State University and her law degree from the University of Memphis Cecil C. Humphreys School of Law where she was a member of the Law Review as well as Articles Editor.
+Dorothy received her undergraduate degree from Kansas State University and her law degree from Memphis State University (currently known as the University of Memphis) Cecil C. Humphreys School of Law, where she was a member of the Law Review as well as Articles Editor.
 She authored Fixtures: Tennessee’s New Law on Resolutions of Conflicts between Article Nine Security Interests and Owners and Encumbrancers of Realty, 16 Memphis State University Law Review 115.
 She also authored Evidence - A Missing Link Discovered in the Missing Witness Rule, 15 Memphis State University Law Review 105.
-Ms. Starnes served as a Law Clerk in Federal District Court for the Honorable Robert M. McRae, Jr., in the Western District of Tennessee.
-She presents programs on employee benefits topics throughout the United States to individual employers, business associations and attorneys.
+Dorothy served as a Law Clerk for the Honorable Robert M. McRae, Jr., who was Chief Judge of the Western District of Tennessee.

 Dorothy advises clients on all aspects of employee benefits and pension matters covered by ERISA, the Internal Revenue Code, and the Health Insurance Portability and Accountability Act (HIPAA).
 She assists clients with compliance and fiduciary responsibility issues.